Cholent: Moorish Iberia

-Post Reconquista: Blech
+Post Reconquista

-The rise of the Spanish conquest of Iberia, known as the Reconquista, stretched from as early as the establishment of Christian Kingdom Austurius in the early 8th century until the surrendering of Granada in 1492 by the ruling Moorish Kingdom.
+The rise of the Spanish conquest of Iberia, known as the Reconquista, stretched from as early as the establishment of Christian Kingdom Asturias in the early 8th century until the surrendering of Granada in 1492 by the ruling Moorish Kingdom.
 Jews were faced with limited options after the Alhambra Decree expelled non-Christian religious practices or face expulsion.
-Jews who migrated west across the Mediterranean after the destruction of the 2nd Temple became known as "Sephardic" Jews (literally Spanish Jews) and often reintegrated themselves to well established Jewish communities in North Africa or even the Ottoman Empire where a new language called "ladino", a mix of Hebrew and Spanish, began to explode in popularity.
+Jews who migrated west across the Mediterranean after the destruction of the Second Temple became known as "Sephardic" Jews (literally Spanish Jews) and often reintegrated themselves to well established Jewish communities in North Africa or even the Ottoman Empire where ladino language, a mix of Hebrew and Spanish, began to explode in popularity.

 Jews "conversos" (converts) converted, either sincerely or as a ruse, began to mainstream Jewish practices into Iberian culture.
 Sephardim who remained religious learned to hide observation of shabbat by "hiding" or "concealing" their pots in the embers of household fires or underground ovens from their Christian neighbors.
 Hamin became known as adafina or dafina as local ingredients changed hamin's base to a rice and chicken dish to match local practices.
-Stews like "gallina al vinegreta" began to rise in popularity nationally around the same making the ingredients almost indistinguishable.
+Stews like "Gallina a la Vinagreta" began to rise in popularity nationally around the same making the ingredients almost indistinguishable.

 The slow warming of the embers inspired an extra layer of precaution to the prohibition of cooking on shabbat, the blech.
 The blech covers a fire or modern stovetops to prevent cooking while allowing heat to transfer from one item to another indirectly as a warm source without "kindling".
 Hamin, scheena and cholent all commonly use a blech pinpointing their distinctions to a similar time period.
-The unique cooking requirements of were later the inspiration for the invention of the slow cooker.
+The unique cooking requirements of hamin were later the inspiration for the invention of the slow cooker.

-Columbian Exchange: Potatoes, tomatoes, harissa, beans
+Columbian Exchange

-Even in ancient Israel, it is likely that vegetables supplemented stews with native vegetables like leek, garlic and onions which were more accessible to poorer communities like future Ashkenazi.
-Historians have little proof other than modern economic trends as there was little documentation in the original period and vegetables decompose making it harder to note from archaeological evidence.
+Even in ancient Israel, it is likely that vegetables supplemented stews with native vegetables like leek, garlic, and onions, which were more accessible to poorer communities like future Ashkenazi.
+Historians have little proof other than modern economic trends; these recipes were not well-documented at the time, and the decomposition of vegetables makes it difficult to find conclusive archaeological evidence of their presence in any given period.

-After the Columbian Exchange, new vegetables like potatoes, tomatoes and beans rose in popularity.
-They offered more substantial nutrients at lower costs than meats but with more flavor than barley, wheat or rice.
-In the Maghreb, a South American hot chili pepper called "harissa" thrived in the regions soil.
-Slow cooking crushed wheat, tomatoes and harissa created a spicy sauce that added new flavors to classic rice dishes.
+After the Columbian Exchange, new vegetables like potatoes, tomatoes, and beans rose in popularity.
+They offered more substantial nutrients at lower costs than meats but with more flavor than barley, wheat, or rice.
+In the Maghreb, a South American hot chili pepper called "harissa" thrived in the region's soil.
+Slow cooking crushed wheat, tomatoes, and harissa created a spicy sauce that added new flavors to classic rice dishes.

 Beans from the New World rapidly replaced barley and rice used in North Africa and Europe.
 In Greece and Turkey, "avicas" substituted the rice in hamin with white beans and even smaller haricot beans left over from Shabbat's Friday night dinner.